marmiksp/unix_File_Explorer/readme.md

 contents as specified in point 1
 b.
 File - Open the file in vi editor
 3. Traversal
 a.
-Go back - Left arrow key should take the user to the previously visited directory
+Go back - Left arrow key will take the user to the previously visited directory
 b.
-Go forward - Right arrow key should take the user to the next directory
+Go forward - Right arrow key will take the user to the next directory
 c.
-Up one level - Backspace key should take the user up one level
+Up one level - Backspace key will take the user up one level
 d.
 Home - h key should take the user to the home folder (the folder where the application was started)

 ## Command Mode:
-The application should enter the Command button whenever “:” (colon) key is pressed.
-In the command mode, the user should be able to enter different commands.
+The application enters the Command button whenever “:” (colon) key is pressed.
+In the command mode, the user is able to enter different commands.
 All commands appear in the status bar at the bottom.
 1. Copy - ‘copy <source_file(s)> <destination_directory>’
 Move - ‘move <source_file(s)> <destination_directory>’